RichMeyers7424/azure-network-protocols/README.md

 <p>
 Hello, and welcome!!
 To get started, go to your Azure portal https://portal.azure.com and create your resource group for this lab.
 Inside your resource group, begin to create your VMs, one running Windows and the other running Linux.
-Copy the IP address of your Windows VM and remote desktop in.
+Copy the IP address of your Windows VM, VM1 and remote desktop in.
 </p>
 <img src="https://i.imgur.com/HJ2dQ6S.png"/>
 <br />